Code-Institute-Submissions/rafaljanos-the-monkees/README.md

 #### Media

-Few photos and a video clip were provided by Code Institute and the rest was taken from [monkees.net](https://www.monkees.net/category/photos/) website.
+Bands photos and a video clip were provided by Code Institute and the rest was taken from [monkees.net](https://www.monkees.net/category/photos/) website.

+All the background images and also "SHOWS" page images were taken from Google search images.

 #### Acknowledgements